elishevaelbaz/algo-practice/23-Tree Traversal/README.md

 Create a queue, and a variable `data` to store the values of nodes visited (an array [2,5,8,3,19])
 Place the root node in the queue
-As long as there is anything in the queue, dequque a node from the queue and push the value of the node into the variable that stores the nodes
+As long as there is anything in the queue, dequeue a node from the queue and push the value of the node into the variable that stores the nodes
 if the dequeued node has a left property, add it to the queue.
 if the dequeued node has a right property, add it to the queue.
 When it falls out of the loop because there is nothing in the queue, return the variables that stores all the nodes (`data`)

 ## Depth First Search
-Traverse down (vertically) before visiting sibling nodes 3 steps that we change the order depending if we are doing PreOrder PostOrder or InOrder
+Traverse down (vertically) before visiting sibling nodes
+3 steps that we change the order depending if we are doing PreOrder PostOrder or InOrder

 - visit the node itself